princliv/princliv/README.md

 - 💻 {( Currently I am pursuing B.TECH in Computer Science And Engineering at [Roorkee College Of Engineering](https://www.rceroorkee.in/)-Roorkee. )}
 - 🧑‍ {( I have always had the ability to look at things from a different perspective and try to find something new in them.
 I hope that with every new day, I get more than one chance to learn everything, which will make me very happy.
 New technologies have always been an inspiration to learn and at the same time get an opportunity to learn something from them. )}
-- 👨🏽‍💻 {( Currently growing my skillset in [Machine Learning](https://www.analyticsvidhya.com/blog/2017/09/common-machine-learning-algorithms/) and [Data Science](https://www.ibm.com/in-en/analytics/data-science?utm_content=SRCWW&p1=Search&p4=43700052658080620&p5=e&gclid=CjwKCAjwjtOTBhAvEiwASG4bCOOPlVssk_4G8dh6UR3f61_GTWuGGigy4KQbieXS3AWBz5gug98I-BoCxI8QAvD_BwE&gclsrc=aw.ds). )}
+- 👨🏽‍💻 {( Currently growing my skillset in Software Development and Data Analytics. )}

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=princliv&label=Profile%20views&color=32CD32&style=flat" alt="princliv" /> </p>
 <img align="right" alt="Coding" width="400" src="https://cdn.dribbble.com/users/2646423/screenshots/5507196/computer.gif">